 In 2017, the Danish Foundation for Entrepreneurship published a report on the variety of entrepreneurship education in the formal higher artistic educations.
 The report is a mapping of all types of entrepreneurship activities in formal artistic educations.
 The report documents a great variety in teaching and examination methods, of extra-curricular activities, fundraising, start-up activities, mentoring, etc. Among other things, the variety of activities is due to different understanding of entrepreneurship.

-The Act on Non-Formal General Adult Education and Democratic Voluntary Activity (folkeoplysningsloven), mentioned in section 8.4, also provides the opportunity for the support of activities that may enhance young people’s entrepreneurial skills.
+The Act on Non-Formal General Education and Democratic Voluntary Activity (folkeoplysningsloven), mentioned in section 8.4, also provides the opportunity for the support of activities that may enhance young people’s entrepreneurial skills.

 The Danish Youth Council (DUF) funds a host of projects for children and young people, where entrepreneurial skills can often play a role, for instance skills in organising, planning and conducting projects

-The strategy for young people’s encounter with art and culture from 2014 (see under section 8.3) contained funds for launching a course to further young project initiators’ skills in organising, planning, and conducting cultural projects.
+The strategy for young people’s encounter with art and culture from 2014 (see section 8.3) contained funds for launching a course to further young project initiators’ skills in organising, planning, and conducting cultural projects.
 The total funding was DKK 2.1 million.
 The funds were used in connection with the start-up or further development of local training courses.

 Also, the strategy contained funding for young people’s self-organised cultural projects, where young people and local players (e.g. municipal youth schools and cultural institutions) collaborate on exploring and improving possibilities for self-organised youth culture.
 The pool targeted partnerships between young people and e.g. municipal youth schools, general education associations, cultural institutions etc. The projects were obliged to take their starting point in the young people's desire to and abilities for creating and organising something themselves, while at the same time providing a framework for the young people to receive help, assistance and sparring from more established parties.
 The total funding was DKK 5 million.

-The Ministry of Culture administers two regional art foundations with the purpose to support the development of local art productions and the establishment of sustainable art businesses and art environments.
+Moreover, the Ministry of Culture administers two regional art foundations with the purpose to support the development of local art productions and the establishment of sustainable art businesses and art environments.
 The foundations fund cultural entrepreneurship that is economic sustainable, innovative and of high quality with the potential to initiate business growth in the local art environment.

 Activities and beneficiaries should be in the interface between art/culture and business/growth.